nguyentran0212/iegems-website/_posts/2024-10-16-review-Penon-Voltage.md

 *On the scale from fair (Moondrop Aria) to good (Moondrop Blessing 2) to great (CFA Andromeda 2020) to outstanding (AFUL Cantor), how resolving is Voltage?* Voltage is outstandingly resolving (again, with bass switch down and treble switch up).

 **Stereo imaging and soundstage:** *Stereo imaging or "soundstage" is a psychoacoustic illusion that different recording elements appear at various locations inside and around your head.
-Your brain creates based on the cues in the recording, which are enhanced or diminushed by your IEMs, your DAC, and your amplifier.
+Your brain creates based on the cues in the recording, which are enhanced or diminished by your IEMs, your DAC, and your amplifier.
 In rare cases, with some specific songs, some IEMs can trick you into thinking that the sound comes from the environment (a.k.a., "holographic")*

 ![](/assets/images/soundstage.png)

-Overview of the soundstage and imaging capability using the soundwheel terminology.:
-- Spatial extent: depth, width, envelopment
-- Localiation: distance, internality, localisability
-- Reverberation

 *How does Voltage position instruments in a complex, 3D-sounding recording?
-(Sample tracks: [Original Sound Effect Track - Memory from Gundam Seed Destiny OST album](https://www.youtube.com/watch?v=PhJWAWqExQs))*
+(Sample tracks: [Original Sound Effect Track - Memory from Gundam Seed Destiny OST album](https://www.youtube.com/watch?v=PhJWAWqExQs))* The soundstage of Voltage feels spacious, but with more width than depth.
+It means the stereo image of this track feels expanded to the side, even reaching outside the ears, but it does not convey a strong contrast between near and far sound elements.
+Therefore, it lacks a certain degree of immersion that I expected.
+On the plus side, the positioning of sound elements on the stage is quite precise.

 *How does Voltage convey a sense of space in spacious recordings?
-(Sample tracks: [Shadow of Baar Dau](https://www.youtube.com/watch?v=RXcLuLQ_5oM))*

-*How does Voltage handles sound positioning in FPS games?*
+(Sample tracks: [Shadow of Baar Dau](https://www.youtube.com/watch?v=RXcLuLQ_5oM))* Even though the soundstage is still somewhat "2D" with more width than depth, Voltage still managed to make this recording sounds rather spacious.
+One of its advantage is the ability to contrast between the foreground elements and the distant background elements in the mix, by pushing the latter further into the, well, background.

+*How does Voltage handle sound positioning in FPS games?* The soundstage is still wider and deep.
+However, thanks to the precise positioning, it is still rather easy to pinpoint the direction of gunshots and footsteps.
+The ability to gauge distance is not a strong suit of Voltage, but it is passable.

-*On the scale from good (Blessing 2) to great (CFA Andromeda 2020) to outstanding (AFUL Cantor), how good is the stereo imaging and soundstage of Voltage?*
+*On the scale from good (Blessing 2) to great (CFA Andromeda 2020) to outstanding (AFUL Cantor), how good is the stereo imaging and soundstage of Voltage?* I find Voltage's soundstage and imaging to fall between Blessing 2 and Andromeda 2020.
+It sounds less 2D than Blessing 2, and its ability to position instruments on the soundstage is as precise, if not more than Andromeda 2020.
+However, it lacks the perceived depth to shape an immersive "3D" soundstage illusion.

 _____